Meet :

 A Story Forged in Fire and Culture

-Born under the Cherokee sign of the Wolf on March 4, 1978, and adopted on the eve of his Mexica ancestors' Dia de los Muertos, TL Hutton’s life is a narrative in itself.
-His story winds from the sun-scorched deserts of his birthplace, Phoenix, Arizona, to the ancient, rolling hills of the Ozark Plateau—lands once walked by his Iroquoian forebears—and finally to the vibrant, humming heart of Roma Norte in Mexico City.
+Born under the Cherokee sign of the Wolf on March 4, 1978, and adopted on the eve of my Mexicano ancestors' Dia de los Muertos, my life is a narrative in itself.
+My story winds from the sun-scorched deserts of my birthplace, Phoenix, Arizona, to the ancient, rolling hills of the Ozark Plateau—lands once walked by my Iroquoian forebears—and finally to the vibrant, humming heart of Roma Norte in Mexico City in search of part of my biological family.

-His path hasn't been a straight line.
-After a twelve-year pilgrimage away from the page, navigating the world as a retired landscape architect, TL felt the undeniable pull of his first loves: the Arts and storytelling.
-He returned to university not just to relearn his craft, but to master it.
-Now a full-time student pursuing a BA in Graphic Design and Media Arts, with plans for an MA in English and Creative Writing, he is on a mission to reclaim a lost passion and merge his artistic worlds into something entirely new.
+My path hasn't been a straight line; my earlier years were a chaotic blur of a Gonzo-esque sex, drugs, and rock-n-roll lifestyle running from personal demonios.
+After a damn-near 20-year pilgrimage away from the page, navigating the world as a retired landscape architect and broken, carrying the weight of a failed marriage and my sins, I felt the undeniable pull of my first loves: the Arts and storytelling.
+I returned to university not just to relearn my craft, but to master it.
+Now a full-time student pursuing a BA in Graphic Design and Media Arts, with plans for an MA in English and Creative Writing, I am on a mission to reclaim a lost passion and merge my artistic worlds into something entirely new.

-This journey of rediscovery fuels his writing.
-TL is the architect of his Darkness Writhing Mythos and the A Man Who Followed Hell series, and the mind behind over seventy short stories, many of which you’ll find here for the very first time.
-His work delves into the soul-searching darkness of those caught between cultures, battling against the crushing weight of social norms, political guile, and the eternal search for identity, faith, and purpose.
+This journey of rediscovery fuels my writing.
+I am the architect of the Darkness Writhing Mythos and the A Man Who Followed Hell series (both of which will be re-released in the future following extensive remaking), and the mind behind over seventy short stories, many of which you’ll find here for the very first time.
+My work delves into the soul-searching darkness of those caught between cultures, battling against the crushing weight of social norms, political guile, and the eternal search for identity, faith, and purpose.

 A story is only as strong as the voices that tell it.
-TL is a fierce advocate for Diversity, Equity, and Inclusion, not just as a buzzword, but as a core principle.
-He founded Obsidian Skull Press to be a sanctuary for the compelling, the challenging, and the unheard.
-Under his guidance, the press is a home for narratives that tackle the issues others shy away from, sparking conversations that provoke thought and inspire change.
+I am a fierce advocate for Diversity, Equity, and Inclusion, not just as a buzzword, but as a core principle.
+I founded Obsidian Skull Press to be a sanctuary for the compelling, the challenging, and the unheard.
+Under my guidance, the press serves as a home for narratives that tackle the issues others shy away from, sparking conversations that provoke thought and inspire change.

 This commitment extends beyond the written word with Yōcoya Design, a dedicated division of Obsidian Skull Press focused on injecting the rich, vibrant, and often overlooked influences of Latinx, Mesoamerican, and Native American art into the contemporary landscape.
 It’s more than a business venture; it’s a cultural reclamation project.

-When he’s not wrestling with scholarly articles, conjuring new nightmares, or obsessing over vector graphics in the Adobe Creative Cloud, TL is a man of diverse and delightful obsessions.
-You might find him:
+When I'm not wrestling with scholarly articles, conjuring new nightmares, or obsessing over vector graphics in the Adobe Creative Cloud, I am a man of diverse and delightful obsessions.
+You might find me:

-• Defending the Realm: Standing firmly against cultural imperialism and fighting for the rights and equality of Latinx, Native American, and all marginalized communities.
+💀 Defending the Realm: Standing firmly fighting for the rights and equality of Latinx, Native American, and all marginalized communities.

-• Chasing Tacos & Tamales: Enjoying street tacos and a cold cerveza at a local cantina, or hunting for the perfect Mesoamerican coffee deco.
+💀 Chasing Cervezas & Tacos: Enjoying street tacos and a cold cerveza at a local cantina, or hunting for the perfect Latin American coffee deco.

-• Geeking Out: Getting his nerd on in MMOs and MMORPGs.
-Find him conquering digital worlds on Steam as @AztecNerd.
+💀 Geeking Out: Getting my nerd on in MMOs and MMORPGs.
+Find me conquering (I employ this verb loosely; I am usually the one being conquered!) digital worlds on Steam as @AztecNerd.

-• World-Building in Pixels: Designing vast, intricate landscapes in Unreal Engine.
+💀 World-Building and Character Creating in Pixels: Designing vast, intricate landscapes in Unreal Engine and Character Concepts in Daz Studio.

-• A Pack Leader: Spoiling his Gummy Bear-addicted canine companions, Maya and Aries.
+💀 A Pack Leader: Spoiling my Gummy Bear-addicted canine companions, Maya and Aries.

-• Pondering the Great Mysteries: He firmly believes in aliens (and often wonders why they seem to only abduct drunken Hill Folk).
-He’s genuinely curious if Sasquatch actually likes beef jerky.
-And yes, owning a zombie for a pet and a wallet made of chupacabra leather are both very high on his bucket list.
+💀 Pondering the Great Mysteries: I firmly believe in aliens (and often wonder why they seem only to abduct drunken Hill Folk).
+I am genuinely curious if Sasquatch actually likes beef jerky.
+I want a Terminator.
+And yes, owning a zombie for a pet and a wallet made of chupacabra leather are both very high on my bucket list.

-TL Hutton is a creator, a scholar, an advocate, and a storyteller who believes a well-designed world can change everything.
-He invites you to join him on this journey into the beautifully dark, the artistically profound, and the authentically human.
+I am a creator, a nerd, a scholar, an advocate, and a storyteller who believes that a well-designed world can change everything.
+I invite you to join me on this journey into the beautifully dark, the artistically profound, humorously twisted, and the authentically human.

 “I am no great artist.
 I am no Alighieri, no Milton, no Cervantes, no Dickens, Payno, King, nor Moreno-Garcia.
 I have always felt compelled to write.
 It is the gift bequeathed to me by the Viejos Dioses.
 So, I have always written."